Hervé Pinoteau

-Baron Hervé Pinoteau (19 July 1927 – 24 November 2020) was a French historian and royalist apologist.
+Hervé Pinoteau, 6th Baron Pinoteau (19 July 1927 – 24 November 2020) was a French historian, expert in heraldic research and royalist apologist.
 He was the author of more than 900 articles and 22 books primarily on history and heraldry.

 Biography

 Pinoteau was born in Paris.
 From 1950 to 1951, he served in the French army as a lieutenant.
 He served as the private secretary of the late Prince Alphonse, Duke of Anjou, for 26 years.

 Pinoteau was a member of the Académie Internationale d'Héraldique (International Academy of Heraldry) of which he was general secretary from 1964 to 1988.
 He was president of the Société nationale des Antiquaires de France in 2010.
 He was recognized as an expert in French heraldry and vexillology.
 He was commissioned to create the coat of arms of the Pays de la Loire region of France, and to do the final design for the coat of arms of the Republic of Chad.
 Pinoteau was a monarchist who believed in the restoration of the House of Bourbon to the French throne.
 He was the founder of the Secretariat-du Prince Alphonse, Duc de Bourbon (1962) and the Institut de la maison de Bourbon (1973).
 He was considered one of the revitalizers of the Legitimist movement in France.